MikaVainio/AffinityPublisherFISpelling/README.md

 This repository conntains 3 files needed in Affinity Publisher to hyphenate and spell check Finnish language.
 Files have been forked from https://www.apt-browse.org/browse/debian/wheezy/main/all/myspell-fi/0.7-18/file/usr/share/hunspell.
 At the moment original hunspell dictionary contains some repeating and unsorted word blocks.
 Removed in this repository.

+## Files to start with Finnish spelling and hyphenation

 The`fi_FI.aff` file contains basic information how Finnish words are consturcted.
 In the begining there is an instruction to set a correct character set.
-Original files use UTF8 encoding.
+Original files use **UTF8** encoding.
 According to tests I have been able to conduct UTF8 works well with Finnish Windows 10.
-There may be other sources of these files with ISO8859-1 encoding.
+Further tests will be made with different operating systems and language versions in the future.
+There may be other sources of these files with **ISO8859-1** encoding.
 In those files the character setting on 1st row must be `SET ISO8859-1` to make spelling and hyphenation function properly.
 Wrong character encoding settings may add duplicate suggestions or dislpaly strange characters.
-The followinf screen shot shows  correct suggestions when set UTF8:
+The following screen shot shows  correct suggestions when set UTF8:

 ![image](https://user-images.githubusercontent.com/24242044/205984577-ac7ab74b-f8fe-4bb8-8969-bd34ba0f276a.png)